-Accelerated Freefall is one of two 'learn to skydive' UK skydiving courses and is a route to becoming a qualified skydiver.
+Accelerated Freefall is one of two 'learn to skydive' UK skydiving courses and is the quickest route to becoming a qualified skydiver.
 Also known as AFF, it's Intensive, fast-paced and you can experience freefall on your very first jump.

 The full 8-level Accelerated Freefall course is the best way to learn to skydive and attain your licence as a qualified parachutist allowing you to jump at skydiving centres across the world.